 And I think, for tensof thousands of people

 to come to Washington andsay, we agree with this,

 And I so appreciatethe momentum right now.

-that the baby in the wombis truly a baby in the womb,
+in the womb is truly a baby in the womb.

 and you all are getting ready

 We're gonna up the game, so to speak,

 It's resulted in over425,000 babies being saved.

 And our goal is a million alive in 2025.

 And that's what we're gonna try to do.